kean/Nuke/README.md

 Nuke.loadImage(with: url, options: options, into: imageView)
 ```

-If you find yourself in a situation where you need some feature that is not implemented by `ImageLoadingOptions`, it might mean that you need to use `ImagePipeline` directly to fetch an image and then display it.
+To make all image views in the app share the same behavior modify `ImageLoadingOptions.shared`.

-> To make all image views in the app share the same behaviour modify `ImageLoadingOptions.shared`.
+> If `ImageLoadingOptions` are missing a feature that you need, please use `ImagePipeline` directly.
+If you think that everyone could benefit from this feature, PRs are welcome.

 #### Image Requests

 Each request is represented by an `ImageRequest` struct.
-A request can be created with either `URL` or `URLRequest`.
+A request can be created either with `URL` or `URLRequest`.

 ```swift
 var request = ImageRequest(url: url)